Orioles hit four homers to back strong start from Jiménez, beat Cardinals, 8-5, to win series

 Brad Brach had to pitch the ninth inning in a save situation after two relievers allowed three runs in the eighth inning, marking the second straight day that the Orioles bullpen struggled to bridge a starter to the late-inning arms.

 Left-hander Vidal Nuño lasted just two batters, yanked after allowing a two-run homer to Fowler.
 He was relieved by right-hander Miguel Castro, who allowed a solo homer to Yadier Molina, but managed to get through the eighth.
+With few save opportunities during the Orioles’ recent slide, Brach pitched on consecutive days for the first time since May 19-20.

+“Brad has had a lot of rest, so he's ready to go,” Showalter said.
+“He only threw 11 pitches [Saturday] and shortened the end of the day.
+So, he's really been efficient.
+I don't know where we'd be without Brad.
+We try to keep everybody in mind that we have 94 games left."

 In his first save opportunity since June 2, Brach pitched a perfect ninth to convert his 12th save of the season.